 DIY Holiday Chocolate Box

 These chocolate honey fig truffles make the perfect homemade gift for the holidays, treat for a New Year’s Eve party, gesture of love on Valentine’s Day, or chocolate-y confection for Mother’s Day!
 Whatever the reason, you should make a batch of these honey fig truffles pronto.
 Pack them tight in a heart-shaped box for someone special, serve them up on a platter for dessert at a holiday party, bring a tray as a hostess gift, or eat them all yourself while watching your favorite movie with your cat.
 No judgements here.

 I packaged up a half dozen for Zoella’s teacher before stress eating the rest while my kids traded off waking each other up in the middle of the night…all night.
 Like I said, no judgements here.

 Healthy Fruit Truffles

 These nut and fruit filled truffles are still rich and indulgent like a good decadent truffle.
 A single truffle is enough to satiate your sweet cravings, especially when paired with high quality chocolate (unless you’re stress-eating from crying children and no sleep…).
-Yet, they’re much healthier than ganache-style truffles with just figs, honey, and walnuts in the smooth jammy filling – all enrobed in a heart-healthy deep dark chocolate.
+Yet, they’re much healthier than ganache-style truffles.
+Just figs, honey, and walnuts in the smooth jammy filling all enrobed in a heart-healthy deep dark chocolate.

 The sweet smooth fig filling with crunchy candied walnuts pops against a bittersweet chocolate shell.